scalaz/scalaz/README.md

 ### Standalone Type Class Usage

-Type classes should directly usable, without first needing to trigger implicit conversions.
+Type classes should be directly usable, without first needing to trigger implicit conversions.
 This might be desirable to reduce the runtime or cognitive overhead of the pimped types, or to define your own pimped types with a syntax of your choosing.